-A traditional monthly journal club is held.
-The meeting is led by both a fellow and faculty member.
+A traditional journal club is held.
+The meeting is led by a fellow and a faculty member.
 Fellows will review a selected, high-impact journal on a pediatric cardiology topic.
 The assigned fellow will first review the article and then present a short up-to-date review of the topic covered.
 The fellow will also critique the manuscript based on evidence-based medicine and scientific method principles.
 A faculty member will be assigned to provide additional insight and feedback during the conference.

 Weekly conferences are held with the Children's Heart Center and pediatric critical care teams to discuss the week's upcoming surgical cases.
 Cardiologists also present patients for discussion of surgical management options.
 The conference offers extensive education in surgical treatment of congenital heart disease, echocardiography/non-invasive imaging, heart catheterization and complex cardiac anatomy.